Abuse Using Technology

 What are some ways an abuser could use spoofing technology?

-An abuser could use spoofing to make you believe you are receiving a telephone call from a family member or from an advocate or lawyer.
-Another way that an abuser can use spoofing for impersonation is that s/he can call others and enter your phone number as the “caller.”
-The abuser may pretend to be you to cause problems with your personal or professional life or to create a false record of you calling him/her multiple times in order to report you to the police or courts for harassment.
-If an abuser does this, however, it can easily be proven that you did not make the phone calls since they will not appear on your phone bill in your outgoing calls.
-Some of these spoofing services allow the users to not only change the caller ID number but to also alter their voice so it appears to come from another gender or another person, to add background noise, and/or to record the call.
+Another way that an abuser can use spoofing for impersonation is by calling others with your phone number as the “caller.”
+The abuser may pretend to be you to cause problems with your personal or professional life.
+An abuser may also do this to create a false record of you calling him/her multiple times in order to report you to the police or courts for harassment.
+However, you can prove that you did not make the calls since they would not appear on your phone bill in your outgoing call log.

 How can I prove spoofing in court?